 The drive trays do not require any tools to install 3.5-inch hard drives.
 On the other hand, you will need a screw driver and the included pack of screws to install 2.5-inch hard drives or SSDs.

 The drive tray make use of the retaining clip to lock the installed 3.5-inch hard drive in place.
 The studs on the retaining clip are aligned to the screw holes on the sides of the hard drive to prevent them from shifting.
 Lastly, the blue grommets help dampen any vibration to minimise the overall noise.
 In my experience, the grommets really help in reducing noise.

 Installing the hard drives

 I have a couple of Seagate IronWolf 10TB NAS hard drives sitting around so I will be using them in the QNAP TS-253D.
 Installing the 3.5-inch hard drives is straight-forward as you will not require any additional tools (or screws).
-It took me less than a minute to get them installed.
+I installed them in less than a minute.
 To install, you just need to:

 - Remove the drive trays from the chassis

 - Pop off the retaining clip on both sides of the drive tray